sanjanastyles/Library/README.md

 This is a simple library management system implemented in Python.
 It allows users to perform various actions such as adding and deleting books, lending and returning books, creating user accounts, and more.
 The system consists of three main classes: `Book`, `User`, and `Library`.

+## Functionality:

+- **Admin Privileges:** Only the admin user can add and delete books.
+- **User Authentication:** Users can create accounts, forget passwords, log in, and log out.
+- **Book Management:** Admin can add and delete books.
+Users can view available books, lend books, and return books.
+- **User Logs:** Users can view logs of books they have borrowed.

 ## Classes:

 ### 1. Book